SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Heavy Assault Suit (you can change price, that VIP will pay for it)
     - Healthshot (you can change price, that VIP will pay for it)
     - VIP test (player can try VIP for one map for free)
+    - Shield (you can change price, that VIP will pay for it)
+    - Message when you add someon VIP or remove VIP (you can change message)
     - Gun menu from specific round (you can change from which round will gun menu work)
     - Gun menu in buyzone (you can change, that gunmenu work only in buyzone)
     - Reserved slots for VIP (you can change slots or disabled it)